 When to start

-- You should find out about recruitment deadlines for the kind of job you are interested in.
-Our graduate jobs page explains the difference between graduate schemes (structured graduate training programmes with larger organisations) and direct entry graduate jobs (later in the year, variable deadlines).
+• Graduate jobs explains the difference between graduate schemes (structured graduate training programmes with larger organisations, early application deadlines) and direct entry graduate jobs (variable deadlines).

 Where to look

-- Student Circus is a jobs board for international students and graduates.
-It has jobs listed from over a thousand employers, ranging from small and medium sized enterprises (SMEs) to huge multinational corporations (MNCs), creative agencies, and boutique firms.
-Use it to find UK employers offering Skilled Worker Visa sponsorship.
+• Student Circus is a jobs board for international students and graduates.
+Employers advertising on Student Circus are positive about recruiting international candidates and offer visa sponsorship.
 Sign up using your York email and create a new password (do not use your University password).

-- Visa Sponsor Jobs (based in Australia but advertising UK jobs) is a jobs boards for employers offering visa sponsorship
+• Visa Sponsor Jobs (based in Australia but advertising UK jobs) indicates which jobs advertised are eligible for visa sponsorship

-- Knowledge Transfer Partnerships (KTPs) recruit a large number of graduates each year and can be a good option for international students.
-Find out more on our blog.
+• Knowledge Transfer Partnerships (KTPs) recruit a large number of graduates each year and can be a good option for international students.
+KTP Associates manage a project in collalboration with a business and a university: KTP jobs are available in a wide range of sectors and types of business.

 What to find out